Orolia2s/ublox_parser/README.md

   version          Display the project's version info             Print the project's name, version, copyright notice and author

-Setup:
-  download         Download dependencies, needs to be run only once conan            Install dependencies

 Building:
   build            Compile both the library and the executable fbuild           Re-build everything from zero